pypa/packaging.python.org/source/guides/creating-command-line-tools.rst

 Installing the package with ``pipx``
 ====================================

-After installing ``pipx`` as described in :ref:`installing-stand-alone-command-line-tools`, you're ready to install your project:
+After installing ``pipx`` as described in :ref:`installing-stand-alone-command-line-tools`, install your project:

 .. code-block:: console

+    $ cd path/to/greetings/
-	$ pipx install ./greetings/
+    $ pipx install .

-This will expose the executable script we defined as an entry point and make the command ``greet`` available to you.
+This will expose the executable script we defined as an entry point and make the command ``greet`` available.
 Let's test it:

 .. code-block:: console